aji1ms/Uber-clone-tailwind/README.md

 # Uber Clone - Tailwind CSS

 🚖 A static clone of the Uber homepage built using **Tailwind CSS**.
-This project focuses on layout structure and Tailwind utility classes.
+This project focuses on layout structure and Tailwind.

 ## 🚧 Status